krmnino/SHA-2/README.md

 ## Repository Structure

 - `src`: contains all the source files, Makefile, and bash script required to build the `libSHA2.so` file.
-- `testing`: test driver program to validate operation of the SHA-2 library and `SHA2Example.c` as usage example for each algorithm of the SHA-2 family
+- `testing`: test driver program to validate operation of the SHA-2 library and `SHA2Example.c` as usage example for each algorithm of the SHA-2 family.

 ## Requirements and Dependencies